When we get a boo-boo, we reach for a trusted antibiotic ointment, like Neosporin. But what about Fido? Can you put Neosporin on a dog too?

 Sometimes, less is more.
 A dog’s healing ability is superior to ours.
 They heal better and faster than you do, so many minor scrapes or cuts will heal just fine without your interference.
 Nature usually knows best.

-One of the reasons that dogs heal so well is because of their instinct to clean the wound by licking it.
+One of the reasons that dogs heal so well is because of their instinct to flush the wound by licking it.
 Their saliva contains some bactericidal properties that can help to control bacteria on the wound site.
 Though this is limited, it could be enough to manage minor abrasions.
 Their soft tongues can also remove debris from the wound.

 Be cautious of how much they lick though.
 The healing powers of saliva can easily be trumped by the over-grooming process.